How I Think

 Being the only designer is the sharpest education.

-“At Employee Experts, I was the sole designer for an entire HRMS — recruitment, payroll, leave, LMS, a native desktop app.
+At Employee Experts, I was the sole designer for an entire platform — recruitment, payroll, leave, LMS, a native desktop app, and a public website.
 No one to delegate to, no process to inherit.
-You learn to prioritise ruthlessly, ship confidently, and be accountable for every pixel that reaches a user.”
+You learn to prioritise ruthlessly, ship confidently, and be accountable for every decision that reaches a real user.

 Domain depth is a designer's unfair advantage.

-“The gap between design and engineering is widest in Indian product companies — not because of talent, but because of translation loss.
+The gap between design and engineering is not a talent problem — it is a translation problem.
 I write HTML, CSS, and basic React.
 I understand component states, API constraints, and sprint trade-offs.
-That fluency makes me a partner, not a gatekeeper.”
+That fluency turns me from a gatekeeper into a collaborator, and it means fewer surprises between the Figma file and the live product.

 Ready to collaborate?